 A Note on Travel to Cuba

-U.S. and Cuba laws restrict travel to and programming on the island for U.S. groups.
-As a result, programs in Cuba are more costly, less customizable, and require more advance planning than other CGE sites.
+U.S. and Cuban laws restrict travel to and programming on the island for U.S. groups.
+As a result, programs in Cuba are more costly, less customizable, and require more advance planning than those at other CGE sites.
 Currently, CGE is only able to coordinate travel seminars in Cuba that are part of an accredited course at institutions of higher education that have had previous experience working with CGE or our partner organization in Cuba (the Martin Luther King Jr. Memorial Center).
 Given this, we encourage you to contact CGE’s Cuba Program Coordinator at 612-330-1662 early on in your planning process to discuss logistics and your programming ideas.
-You can also submit this information via our inquiry form and we will contact you to walk through your program and determine if it is a good fit.
+You can also submit this information via our inquiry form; we will contact you to walk through your program and determine if it is a good fit.

 Program Parameters in Cuba

 - Travel seminars are up to 2 weeks in duration

-- Overnight excursion to Matanzas/Varadero/Santa Clara or Pinar del Río/Viñales.
+- Overnight excursion to a regular MLK .
+Center location such as Matanzas/Varadero/Santa Clara or Pinar del Río/Viñales

-- Registration must occur no later than 4 months before departure.
+- Registration must occur no later than four months before departure

 Possible Program Themes